 The responsibility for providing adjustments to assessment is shared between the centre and OCR.
-Please read the JCQ booklet Access Arrangements and Reasonable Adjustments at www.jcq.org.uk.
+Please read the JCQ booklet Access Arrangements and Reasonable Adjustments at www.jcq.org.uk/.

-For further guidance on access arrangements and special consideration refer to the Exams Officers area of the OCR website.
+For further guidance on access arrangements and special consideration refer to the Administration area of the OCR website.

-If the tutor/assessor thinks any aspect of this qualification unfairly restricts access and progression, please email or call the OCR Customer Support Centre.
+If the tutor/assessor thinks any aspect of these qualifications unfairly restricts access and progression, please email or call the OCR Customer Support Centre.